scsm-ua/kirtan-guide-en/songs/yadi-te-hari-pada-saroja-sudha.md

     patitārta-dayārdra-sumūrti-dharaṁ
     bhaja godruma-kānana-kuñja-vidhum

-His mood is that of wielding a stick for chasing away the mad dog of Kali-*yuga*.
+His mood is that of wielding a stick for chasing away the mad dog of *Kali-yuga*.
 He is absorbed in distributing the holy name of Hari, the great remedy for material existence.
 His heart is melted with compassion for the fallen souls who are suffering, and His transcendental form is very beautiful.
 Just worship the beautiful Moon of Godruma’s forest bowers.

 #### 9